Kennedy Center Honors

 The Kennedy Center Honors are annual honors given to those in the performing arts for their lifetime of contributions to American culture.
-They have been presented annually since 1978, culminating each December in a gala celebrating five honorees in the Kennedy Center Opera House in Washington, D.C.
-While the awards are primarily given to individuals, they have occasionally been given to couples or musical groups, as well as to one Broadway musical and one television show.
+They have been presented annually since 1978, culminating each December in a gala celebrating five Honorees in the Kennedy Center Opera House in Washington, D.C.
+While the awards are primarily given to individuals, they have occasionally been given to duos or musical groups, as well as to one Broadway musical, one television show, and one performing arts venue.

 History

 George Stevens Jr. created the Kennedy Center Honors with Nick Vanoff and produced the first gala in 1978.
 He was the producer and co-writer through the 2014 awards, after which he sold the production rights to the Kennedy Center.